4bumuhammad/terraform-module-build-docker-image-container-postgres-mount/TF-Module-docker-postgres-container/README.md

     ❯ terraform -chdir=./TF-Module-docker-postgres-container init

             Initializing the backend...
             Initializing modules...
+            - stage2_manage_directory in modules/stage2-manage-directory

             Initializing provider plugins...
+            - Finding latest version of hashicorp/external...
             - Reusing previous version of kreuzwerker/docker from the dependency lock file
+            - Finding latest version of hashicorp/null...
+            - Installing hashicorp/external v2.3.3...
+            - Installed hashicorp/external v2.3.3 (signed by HashiCorp)
             - Using previously-installed kreuzwerker/docker v3.0.2
+            - Installing hashicorp/null v3.2.2...
+            - Installed hashicorp/null v3.2.2 (signed by HashiCorp)

+            Terraform has made some changes to the provider dependency selections recorded in the .terraform.lock.hcl file.
+Review those changes and commit them to your version control system if they represent changes you intended to make.

             Terraform has been successfully initialized!

             You may now begin working with Terraform.
 Try running "terraform plan" to see any changes that are required for your infrastructure.
 All Terraform commands should now work.

             If you ever set or change modules or backend configuration for Terraform, rerun this command to reinitialize your working directory.
 If you forget, other commands will detect it and remind you to do so if necessary.
 </pre>

 &nbsp;